Top

 There is an Appeal Process which enables parents/carers to appeal against non-admission to the school.
 If you are not happy with the allocated school place on 1 March:

 2. All parents have a legal right to appeal and must set out the grounds for appeal in writing.
 Typically, if your son qualified and was not offered a place because admitting your child would cause prejudice to the provision of efficient education or efficient use of resources at the school (i.e. overcrowding), you would need to put a case forward for your son that outweighs the degree of prejudice caused to the school.
 If your son did not demonstrate the requisite ability for grammar school in the entrance test, you would be looking to provide evidence to the appeal panel that he is.
 Additionally, if you believe extenuating circumstances may have affected your son’s performance on the day of the test, or you are dissatisfied with the way the admission procedures were carried out - these would be included in your grounds for appeal.
-You may find it helpful to read the 2021 Appeal Guidance Notes for Parents, which can be downloaded below.
+You may find it helpful to read the Admission Appeal Guidance notes for parents, which can be downloaded below.

-'Appeal Packs' can be requested from the Admissions Officer by emailing admissions@marling.school after 1 March 2023.
+'Appeal Packs' can be requested from the Admissions Officer by emailing admissions@marling.school after 1 March 2024.

 Key Dates

-Deadline for lodging Y7 Appeals for 2023 Entry: Wednesday 26 April 2023 at 3pm
+Deadline for lodging Y7 Appeals for 2023 Entry: Wednesday 24 April 2024